-Over the years, baldness has often been described with negativity.
+Over the years balding myths have intensified as baldness has increasingly been described with more negativity.
 To demystify this biological process, people have come up with information about balding that has no scientific basis.
-Here are some of the most popular myths out there:
+Here are some of the most popular balding myths out there:

-1. You only go bald when you’re old
+Balding Myths Dispelled, #1: You only go bald when you’re old.

 Scientifically, all kinds of people can be affected by hair loss.
 Most of the time, people assume that you can only grow bald if you are in your sixties and beyond.
 However, balding can affect much younger people as well.
 In fact, there are many cases of hair loss amongst teenagers and men in their early twenties.

 2. If males on your mother’s side are bald, you will also go bald.

 This myth does hold a grain of truth, but that doesn’t mean you can blame mom.
 Baldness is caused by the X chromosome.
 In males, the sole X-chromosome you have comes from your mother.
 It is, therefore, understandable why so many people think they inherit baldness from their mother’s side.
 When researchers looked into the issue more intently, however, they realized that a few more factors contributed to baldness.
 What’s more, scientists have suggested you are more likely to become bald if you have a bald father than if your father has a full head of hair.

 3. Traumatic experiences or stress can cause hair loss.